mukulsingh0571/mukulsingh0571/README.md

-## 🚀 Interests:
-- Creating dynamic and responsive websites.
-- Exploring DevOps tools and practices.
-- Learning about cutting-edge technologies like **AI** and **Blockchain**.
-- Contributing to open-source projects.

 When I'm not coding, you can find me exploring tech blogs, playing video games, or binge-watching my favorite shows. 🎮📺